 A 2017 study by the RTC found that low-income households in Southern Nevada are increasingly located around high-capacity urban roads.

 Last year Flamingo Road in Paradise took the top spot for pedestrian fatalities, according to NDOT crash data.
-Other streets listed as “top fatality” streets for pedestrians included Sahara Avenue, Charleston Boulevard, Lake Mead Boulevard, Boulder Highway, Durango Drive, and Las Vegas Boulevard.
+Other streets listed as “top fatality” streets for pedestrians included Sahara Avenue, Charleston Boulevard, Lake Mead Boulevard, Boulder Highway, Durango Drive, and Las Vegas Boulevard North.

 Anyone who’s driven along those streets will notice many of them tend to be wider, have more lanes for traffic and larger intersections, higher speed limits and have inadequate to no dedicated bicycle facilities, crosswalks or buffered sidewalks.